 This initiative aims to advance cutting-edge materials science while leveraging expertise in nanoscale synthesis, characterization, and device integration.
 PEAQS addresses challenges in nanotherapeutics, nanoelectronics, and thermoelectrics.

-This partnership unites researchers from the University of Puerto Rico at Mayagüez, the UPR Medical Sciences Campus, and the University of Wisconsin-Madison MRSEC to advance groundbreaking materials researc
+This partnership unites researchers from the University of Puerto Rico at Mayagüez, the UPR Medical Sciences Campus, and the University of Wisconsin-Madison MRSEC to advance groundbreaking materials research.

-This collaboration will combine UHM’s strengths in materials synthesis and specialized techniques such as X-ray diffraction and hydrogen sorption with UW’s advanced resources for automating research processes and large data set analysis to advance materials science to address critical challenges in clean energy and sustainability.
+This collaboration will combine UHM’s strengths in materials synthesis and specialized techniques with UW’s advanced resources to advance materials science to address critical challenges in clean energy and sustainability.

-This partnership fosters innovation in quantum and nanomaterials research while broadening participation in STEM.
-VISION supports collaborative projects on quantum emitters and light manipulation using colloidal quantum dots, aiming to advance cost-effective quantum materials.
+VISION fosters innovation in quantum and nanomaterials research while broadening participation in STEM, supporting collaborative projects on quantum emitters and light manipulation using colloidal quantum dots.

-This partnership aims to advance materials science while broadening participation in the field.
-Together, the institutions address critical challenges in energy storage while fostering educational initiatives, including K-12 teacher training, academic enrichment programs, and outreach through art to spark interest in materials science.
+This partnership address critical challenges in energy storage while fostering educational initiatives, including K-12 teacher training, academic enrichment programs, and outreach through art to spark interest in materials science.

 Tuskegee University and University of Nebraska-Lincoln’s new PREM partnership will address critical materials issues in research, education and outreach.
 This specific collaboration will involve faculty and students at these two universities working collaboratively in multiferroic materials.